 The court may appoint court experts to provide expertise for specific aspects of the case.
-There will be a list of approved experts kept by the Registrar to guarantee independence and impartiality.
+A list of approved experts is kept by the Registrar to guarantee independence and impartiality.

 The UPC agreement states that reasonable and proportionate legal costs and other expenses incurred by the successful party shall as a general rule be borne by the unsuccessful party.
-A separate publication has specified the levels of recoverable costs and further information relating to that can be found here.
+Further information relating to the levels of recoverable costs can be found here.